Twisted embeddings of tori have small extrinsic systole

 \begin{definition} The extrinsic systole of $T$, denoted $\sys_{\mathbb{R}^3}(T)$, is the diameter of the smallest ball in $\mathbb{R}^3$ that contains a non-contractible curve on $T$. \end{definition}

 \begin{remark} The definition of extrinsic systole extends more generally to submanifolds $M$ of a Riemannian manifold $N$.
 Assuming $\pi_1(M)$ is nontrivial, we define $\sys_N(M)$ to be the smallest metric ball on $N$ containing a non-contractible closed curve on $M$.
 When $M=N$, this definition recovers the (intrinsic) systole. \end{remark}

-Then \cref{main embedding theorem} gives an upper bound on $\sys_{\mathbb{R}^3}(T)$ in terms of intrinsic geometric quantities on $T$.
+Then \cref{main embedding theorem} is an extrinsic systolic inequality: an upper bound on $\sys_{\mathbb{R}^3}(T)$ in terms of intrinsic geometric quantities on $T$.
 The upper bound can be much less than $\sys(T)$, as seen in the following special case of the theorem.

 \begin{example} Let $T=\mathbb{R}^2/\mathbb{Z}^2$ be the flat torus equipped with the Euclidean metric.
-Take any unknotted and $C^1$-isometric embedding of $T$ in $\mathbb{R}^3$ unknottedly and $C^1$-isometrically, but in the following twisted way.
+Take any unknotted and $C^1$-isometric embedding of $T$ in $\mathbb{R}^3$, with the topology of the embedding specified as follows.
 Let $u$ and $v$ be homology classes in $H_1(T)$ trivial in the homology of the two components of $\mathbb{R}^3-T$, respectively.
 Note that closed curves on $T$ are given by points on $\mathbb{Z}^2$.
-We embed $T$ in $\mathbb{R}^3$ so that under this identification, for a positive integer $n$.
+Embed $T$ in $\mathbb{R}^3$ so that under this identification, for a positive integer $n$.
 Geometrically, such an embedding may be constructed by taking a standard cylinder of height $1$ and circumference $1$, and twisting one end $n$ times before gluing it to the other end, as shown in Figure 1.
 By \cref{main embedding theorem}, any embedding with the prescribed topology satisfies $\sys_{\mathbb{R}^3}(T)\lesssim n^{-1/3}$.
 On the other hand, $\sys(T)=1$.

 \end{example}